qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 `qwc-docker` has a [QWC configuration backend](https://github.com/qwc-services/qwc-admin-gui).
 That backend can be reached by default at <http://localhost:8088/qwc_admin>.

-It allows assigning users and groups to roles, and assigning resource permissions to these roles.
-This configuration is stored in the [configuration database](https://github.com/qwc-services/qwc-config-db), which `qwc-docker` provides by default inside the `qwc-postgis` container.
+The configuration backend allows to assign users and groups to roles.
+The roles in their turn can receive permissions on resources.
+These configuration settings will be stored in the [configuration database](https://github.com/qwc-services/qwc-config-db).
+Out of the box `qwc-docker` comes with with a container `qwc-postgis` that contains the configuration database.

 ## Users, groups and roles